CineInfini/master-reference/cineinfini_cost_model_param/src/README.md

 If you use this code or data in your research, please cite:

 > Benbrahim, S.-E. (2026).
 CineInfini Master Reference – constants, parameters, and code.
-GitHub. https://github.com/CineInfini/master-reference
+GitHub. https://github.com/CineInfini/master-reference/tree/main/cineinfini_cost_model_param

-And the associated paper (preprint on arXiv, DOI pending).
+And the associated paper (submitted to ACM AI Letters).